HyderAli19/HyderAli19/README.md

 - 👋 Hi, I’m @HyderAli19
 - 👀 I’m interested in ...
 SQL
 - 🌱 I’m currently learning ...
 PYTHON
-- 📫 How to reach me ..EMAIL:= hyderalishaik407@gmail.com
+- 📫 How to reach me ..EMAIL :=  hyderalishaik407@gmail.com

 <!---
 HyderAli19/HyderAli19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.